Updated on December 19th, 2023

 - How do I get my first coaching client?

 - How do I find an ideal coaching client online?

 You’re a male in your 40s and looking for serious fitness and lifestyle changes and goals.
 You’re more likely to have confidence in a fitness coach who serves only this age group.
 When you see 90% of the success stories on this coach’s website for this age group, you would want to start your coaching journey with this fitness coach, soonest.

 The learning from this example is to serve a certain audience with specific challenges.
+Targeting coaching clients and building a coaching client base requires a focused approach.
 When you focus on one specific type of client, your prospects find it relatable.
 It makes your sales process easier and faster with a higher conversion rate.

-Don’t forget that it can confuse and overwhelm your prospect.
+While coaches may have acquired various skills during their practice, monetizing every skill can confuse and overwhelm prospects.
 When you establish your expertise, for one niche, it’s easier for your audience to make a decision.
 With multiple offerings on the table, you’re making them think twice and maybe, look for other coaches with one strength.

 It doesn’t mean that you can’t monetize your other skills.

 Make suggestive offers when the time is right and when a prospect is converted into a client for your primary offering.
 It will be easier for them to trust and hire you.